dmwm/DAS/doc/sphinx/das_cache.rst

 DAS raw cache
 =============
-DAS raw cache holds all *raw* data-service outputs converted into DAS records.
+The DAS raw cache holds all *raw* data-service output, converted into uniform DAS records.

 DAS cache records
 -----------------

-DAS cache keeps data-services meta-data in a form of DAS records.
+The DAS cache keeps metadata for the data-services in a form of DAS record.
-Each data-service output has been converted into DAS records according to :ref:`DAS mapping <das_mapping>`.
+Each data-service output is converted into a DAS record according to :ref:`DAS mapping <das_mapping>`.

 .. _das_cache_data_record: